jessiepoo/mygastronomicaljourney/README.md

 - As a user, I want to be able to select a restaurant and add a booking for the restaurant.
 - As a user, I want to be able to save my restaurant collection list to file.
 - As a user, I want to be able to optionally load my restaurant collection from file when the problem starts.

+##Instructions for Grader

+(Once in a while, it takes multiple clicks on a button to trigger the event.
+I think it is probably a lagging issue with intellij but it works fine otherwise.)

+- When the program starts, you can trigger my audio component by clicking the enter button.

+- First, click the restaurants you have tried to access that collection.
+- You can generate the first required event by clicking add a restaurant and entering the fields required (restaurant names start with capitalized letters and ratings out of 5) and clicking done.

+- You can generate the second required event by clicking view restaurant where you can choose how you want the restaurants to be sorted by.
+When done, click the back button.

+- You can generate a third event by making a booking for the restaurant.
+First click the booking button, select the restaurant you would like to book and choose a time and seats, then click done.

+- You can save the state of the restaurants by clicking the save button.
+- To reload the restaurants, all you have to do is go back to the view restaurants where you can view the restaurant names and ratings.

+- All of this can also be done when accessing the "restaurants to try" collection.